mitKrish/learning-notes/JavaScript/event loop.md

 **What is the Event Loop (in Node.js)?**

 Node.js is a single-threaded JavaScript runtime.
-To handle asynchronous operations efficiently without blocking the single thread, it uses an event loop.
+The event loop allows Node.js to perform non-blocking I/O operations by offloading operations to the system kernel whenever possible.Modern kernels are multi-threaded and handle multiple operations executing in the background.
+When one of these operations completes, the kernel sends appropriate callback to the poll queue.

 **Key Concepts from the Node.js Website:**
 1.  **Single Thread:** Node.js runs on a single thread.
 This means only one piece of code can be executed at a time.